-Of those with chronic tinnitus, a large portion considers it to be a nuisance that can usually be ignored.
+Of those with chronic tinnitus, a large portion consider it to be a nuisance that can usually be ignored.
 But for others, it can significantly affect their quality of life.
-Studies show that nearly four in ten people experience tinnitus 80 percent of the time, and about one in five of those describe their tinnitus as disabling or nearly disabling.
+Studies show that nearly four in ten people experience tinnitus 80 percent of the time, and about one in five describe their tinnitus as disabling or nearly disabling.

 Tinnitus can be caused by other factors.

 Although noise exposure is the most common cause of tinnitus in veterans, it can also be triggered by other underlying medical conditions.
 Some of these include:

 - Head or neck trauma

 As you can see, tinnitus can be a sign of other serious conditions, and its onset should not be taken lightly.

 Tinnitus is related to hearing loss.

 Hearing loss and tinnitus often go hand in hand.
 In fact, tinnitus is often one of the first signs that hearing damage has occurred.
 The hearing loss can be hardly noticeable at first, but with repeated damage or compounded with the effects of aging, it can become much more apparent and hard to ignore.
 And it should not be ignored.

 Studies have linked untreated hearing loss to a host of more serious conditions, including depression and social isolation, decline in job performance, accelerated rate of cognitive decline and loss of brain tissue, and increased risked for falls.
 Like tinnitus, it is a condition that requires medical attention.